Coronavirus (COVID-19): I want to help

 The Bridge Renewal Trust is collecting the details of VCS organisations that can provide support to help others in the borough.

 Some of you may want to help by donating money for those who need it most.
 Haringey Giving is a fund managed by people in the Haringey community.
 The team are working on how to direct funds to the people that are most in need.
-More information on Haringey Giving is available here (external link).
+See more information on Haringey Giving (external link).

 If you want to donate online, click the button below: